loverajoel/magicplaylist/README.md

 If you're curious what data you can use inside player just take a look into official SoundCloud Developers docs for tracks.

-Made with :heart: from Argentina
+Made with :heart: from Córdoba, Argentina.